gamevault-gg/lunar-pensopay/README.md

 ```

 ## Usage
-To get started the payment driver must be registered at the AppServiceProvider:
+To get started, the payment driver must be registered at the AppServiceProvider:
 ```php
 public function register()
 {